magwo/most-interesting-server/README.md

 most-interesting-server
 =======================

-Get that unix fix right on the web, right in your flipping browser!
-Yeah that's right.
+Get that unix fix right on the web, right in your flipping browser.
+Even in your phone!
+Yeah that's right, even in non-unix phones!!

 Grab your beard and head over to the [interesting server demo](http://magwo.github.io/most-interesting-server/index.html).